keelancook/missions-center/for-students/mission-trips/student-faq.md

    * If a student raises more support than is due for their trip, the amount that has been over-raised is dispersed to students in need of trip funding.

 ### How much does a mission trip normally cost?
    * The cost of a mission trip will differ if it is a North American or international trip.
 North American trips range from $500-$800 typically.
 International trips range from $2000-$2500 typically.
 The cost of the trip will depend on destination, method of travel, airline fare, and length of trip.
-All prices are subject to change and are evaluated each year based on current economical climate.
+All prices are subject to change and are evaluated each year based on current economic climate.

 ### How much money should I bring with me on the trip?